michaelfromyeg/strava2notion/README.md

 4. `source env/bin/activate`
 5. `pip install --upgrade pip`
 6. `pip install -r requirements.txt`
-7. `python strava_api.py`
+7. `make run`
     - This will open a browser to ask you to authenticate the integration; if you're on WSL, I recommend using `google-chrome` via WSLg.
     - For subsequent runs set `ALL_DATA` in `config.py` to `False` to upload only new activities.
+    - You can also run it via Windows Task Scheduler (use the `.bat` file) or on a related service (e.g., as a `cronjob`)

 The `notion_api_test.py` file is left in for you to test adding different data to the database.
-See [Strava API](https://developers.strava.com/docs/reference/) for what other data is taken from the API request.
+See [Strava API](https://developers.strava.com/docs/reference) for what other data is taken from the API request.

 ## Documentation